 Finally, we discussed the critical issue of managing the faculty.
 While appointing talented people as faculty is important, it is essential for the talent to be nurtured well.
 This requires suitable systems to motivate faculty to excel in research and teaching.
 We discussed a few approaches.
-Some of the most effective tools for helping faculty remain productive are holding a yearly review of faculty contributions in research, teaching and service, having a well-structured method of capturing their contributions must also be done suitably, with clearly articulated policies that support excellence in teaching and research.
+Some of the most effective tools for helping faculty remain productive are holding a yearly review of faculty contributions in research, teaching and service, having a well-structured method of capturing their contributions and having a system of providing feedback.
+Faculty promotions must also be done suitably, with clearly articulated policies that support excellence in teaching and research.
 Finally, we discussed the critical issue of preventing complacency from setting in and discussed some approaches like the tenure system, yearly review, PhD programme, support for international collaboration, etc. which can help.